Should Retirees Pay Off Their Mortgages?

 Are Many Retirees Still Paying Off Mortgages?

 About 44 percent of retired Americans between the ages of 60 and 70 are still paying off their mortgages.
 Many of them expect to be paying it for the next eight years.
-Note that most of those folks bought their homes more than 20 years ago, and either financed or refinanced their mortgages during the low-interest years.
+Note that most of them bought their homes more than 20 years ago, and either financed or refinanced their mortgages during the low-interest years.

 Federal tax law changes implemented in 2018 nearly doubled the standard deduction and eliminated many itemized deductions.
 Since then, fewer Americans have found it worthwhile to itemize their taxes, even if they have mortgage interest to deduct.